Winthrop University Criteria and Procedures

-The South Carolina Commission on Higher Education (CHE) approves new programs using the following procedures: submission of a Program Planning Summary, optional review by an advisor at CHE offices in Columbia, then submission of a Full Program Proposal.
-The Planning Summary must be approved by the CHE Advisory Committee on Academic Programs (ACAP).
+The South Carolina Commission on Higher Education (CHE) approves new programs using the following procedures: email notification to CHE of the intended program, optional review by an advisor at CHE offices in Columbia, then submission of a Full Program Proposal.
 The final proposal must be approved by ACAP, the CHE Committee on Academic Affairs and Licensing (CAAL), then the full commission.
 (All Winthrop University programs must go through the Liaison to CHE/SACS through the Office of Academic Affairs.)

 Notification to and approval from the Commission on Colleges of the Southern Association of Colleges and Schools must be received to offer degree programs at new off-campus locations or to offer degree programs at a different level than what is currently approved.

 New Program Proposal --- Whether describing a degree program or an academic unit, the Program Proposal is submitted to the CHE once the internal College review and approval process (including Board of Trustees approval) has been completed.
-(See CHE Policies and Procedures, Appendix A, for required format.)
+(See CHE Policies and Procedures, p.
+19 for required form.)

-Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications of majors or concentrations.
-(See CHE Policies and Procedures, above, Appendix B, for required format.)
+Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications (18 credit hours for undergraduate programs; 12 credit hours for graduate programs) of majors or concentrations.
+(See CHE Policies and Procedures, pg.
+38, for required form.)

 It is the responsibility of the department chair in the area where the new program will reside to develop a Program Proposal.
 The initial draft covers the following elements: cover page, classification, justification, enrollment projections, curriculum, faculty, physical plant, equipment, library resources, accreditation, and estimated costs.
-The CHE requires a specific format for a Program Proposal which appears in Appendix A of its Manual.
+The CHE requires a specific format for a Program Proposal which appears on page 18 of its Manual.

 Chairs developing proposals should review them with their dean prior to beginning the internal review and approval process (below).
 The dean should also contact the CHE/SACS Liaison in the Office of Academic Affairs for information on the CHE process and possible examples of proposals from across campus and from other institutions in South Carolina.
 The CHE liaison will send the proposals for informal review by the CHE staff.
 The CHE staff will assure that the proposals are in the appropriate format with all the required elements.
 Appropriate assistance will require a minimum of 4 weeks prior to the submission of the documents to CHE.